henryhxu/CSCI3150/assignment/assign1/Assignment1_documentation.md

 - We will compile, run and grade your program with Ubuntu 18.04.6 and gcc 7.5.0.
 Please make sure your program sources are compatible with the corresponding version of Ubuntu and gcc.
 Otherwise, 0 marks will be given.

-- Note that we can only grade what you submit in the Blackboard.
-Late submission will be graded based on the submission time in the Blackboard and our late submission policy.
+- Note that we can only grade what you submit in the submission method to be announced soon.
+Late submission will be graded based on the submission time and our late submission policy.
 Please find related policies on the [course website](https://github.com/henryhxu/CSCI3150).

 - Several new test cases will be utilized when grading.
 Test cases in `README.txt` are provided for validation.